 The following project opportunities are open for Scottish businesses or public sector organisations interested in collaborating with Scottish Universities and benefit from an applied research project with a doctoral student.
-Funding is available through our current call for funding.
+Details on the next call and how to apply for funding.
 If any of the following projects are of interest to you or your organisation, please get in touch.

 Predicting DNA variants causal for altered disease risk using Machine Learning

 Genetic studies reveal causal links between DNA and disease risk.
 However, such links are to DNA variants and not to genes, and do not reveal the molecular mechanisms of disease.
 Our group is combining machine learning applied to Transcription Factor (TF) binding with Mendelian Randomisation in order to pinpoint individual DNA variants that alter both (1) TF binding affinity and (2) disease risk, and are thus causal.
 In this project, we seek to apply machine learning, as applied to experimental TF binding data, in order to improve the precision by which TF binding affinity is inferred.
 This is an essential step toward predicting variants causal of disease risk change.

 Collaboration sought: We are looking for either a drug development company (which is interested in investigating the genetic support for drug targets) or an AI/ML company (which is interested in applying new AI/ML approaches to functional genomics data.

 Benefit to the industry sponsor: Dialogue and two-way engagement with a research group working at the fertile interface between population size data analysis (e.g. UK Biobank) and functional genomics data (e.g. transcription factor binding data in human primary and cancer cell lines).

 Contact the project supervisor, Chris Ponting for more information.